 Belgian PM raises stakes on Kyiv lifeline, renewing opposition to Russian frozen-assets reparations loan

-Belgian Prime Minister Bart de Wever expressed strong concern over a plan to lend frozen Russian assets to Ukraine in a letter sent to European Commission president Ursula von der Leyen.
+Belgian Prime Minister Bart de Wever expressed strong concern over a plan to lend frozen Russian assets to Ukraine in a letter sent to European Commission President Ursula von der Leyen.

 In the letter, sent on Nov.
-27 and seen by the Kyiv Independent, de Wever labelled the EU's "reparations loan" scheme as "fundamentally wrong," and argued that moving forward on the initiative could complicate an eventual peace deal.
+27 and seen by the Kyiv Independent, de Wever labelled the EU's current "reparations loan" scheme as "fundamentally wrong," and argued that moving forward on the initiative could complicate an eventual peace deal.

 Under the plan put forward by von der Leyen, approximately 140 billion euros ($162 billion) in immobilized Russian central bank reserves would be lent to Ukraine.

-Pressure is at an all time high to source new funding for Ukraine, whose finances will run dry in mid-2026.
+Pressure is at an all-time high to source new funding for Ukraine, whose finances will run dry in mid-2026.
 Kyiv needs 136 billion euros ($157 billion) in 2026–2027 in combined military and financial funding from foreign partners, according to EU estimates.

 Some European countries are reluctant to pursue other options for financing Ukraine, such as raising joint debt, which would add pressure on already high debt piles.